nic-dgl104-winter-2022/class-textbook/ch8/MVVM/MVVM.md

 ## Pros

-- Due to the separation of ViewModel and Model, they are testable with libraries such as JUnit.
+- Due to the separation of the ViewModel and the Model, they are testable with libraries such as JUnit.
-- ViewModel is no longer bound to a specific View.
+- The ViewModel is no longer bound to a specific View.
-- Reduces a number of interfaces that [MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) makes you do.
+- MVVM reduces the number of interfaces that [MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) makes you do.
-- It makes code easier, scalable, and maintainable.
+- It makes the code easier to read, more scalable, and  more maintainable.
-- Prevents putting extra code inside a View.
+- It prevents putting extra code inside a View.

 ## Cons

-- It is a bit complicated to understand how it works and distinguish it from other patterns.
+- It is a bit complicated to understand how it works and to distinguish it from other patterns.
 - It can be overkill for smaller apps.

 ## Conclusion

 MVVM offers lots of advantages of separation of concerns by leveraging data binding.
 Also, the Models drive as much business logic as possible and avoid the logic in Views.

-Personally, it seems complicated the first time.
-Once you figure out how MVVM works and you might benefit from it, you will stick to this pattern.
+Personally, I feel it seems complicated at first.
+However, once you figure out how MVVM works, you might benefit from it and you will stick to this pattern.

 # Crash Course

 For my coding demonstration I picked a MVVM tutorial [[2](https://www.youtube.com/watch?v=eUQebUJLnXI)] by Denis Panjuta ([Tutorials.eu](tutorials.eu)).
 The original course doesn't provide any code resource, therefore I decided to show it and explain MVVM pattern in practice.

-We will build a simple app that displays a mock data from [Rick and Morty API](https://rickandmortyapi.com/).
+We will build a simple app that displays mock data from [Rick and Morty API](https://rickandmortyapi.com/).
 We will need a recycler view, Repository, HTTP Client, Moshi, and LiveData.
-This project will give a notion how MVVM works in Android Development.
-Our architecture will reflect the image below, so we will pass local database.
+This project will give an idea of how MVVM works in Android Development.
+Our architecture will reflect the image below, so we will remove a local database from the pattern.

 <p align="center">
 <img src="./assets/MVVM_coding_example.png" height="auto" width="500">